opus-domini/fast-shot/README.md

 ## Quick Start 🚀

-Here's how you can make a simple GET request using Fast Shot:
+Here's how you can make a simple POST using Fast Shot:

 ```go
 package main